makovalab-psu/NoiseCancellingRepeatFinder/README.md

 #### Other scripts

-ncrf_parse, echydna, interval_dict-- _These support the other scripts and
+ncrf_parse, echydna, interval_dict, and prob_table-- _These support the other
-should not be used directly_.
+scripts and should not be used directly_.

 ### R plotting functions